Hardcoreprawn/architecture/input/posts/principles/Control-Technical-Diversity.md

 ---
 Title: Control Technical Diversity
 Published: 15/04/2023
-Lead: We try to use a limited number of technologies to reduce the cost of maintaining expertise in and connectivity between multiple systems.
+Lead: We try to use a limited number of technologies to reduce the cost of maintaining expertise and connectivity between multiple systems.
 Draft: False
 Tags:
   - Principles